Rs.25 lakh compensation to kin of mason killed in accident

 “The total compensation awarded comes out to be Rs.
 25,00,735, including interim award (date of interim award is 04.07.2015) along with simple interest at the rate of 9 percent per annum from the date of filing the petition i.e. 27.10.2014 till the date of actual deposit of the said amount, in favour of the petitioners and against the respondents,’’ the Judge further said.

-The petition was filed jointly by victim’s wife, mother, three dependent children
+The petition was filed jointly by victim’s wife, their three dependent children and his mother